-Over time, we’ll continue to add curated content to our hub.
+We added some curated content to our hub.
 High-quality, locally created ancillary materials would be great candidates for this!
-Please submit any locally created ancillary materials to firstname.lastname@example.org for review.

 Will OENC facilitate collaborative creation of ancillary materials or textbooks across institutions?

-We do not coordinate these activities at this time, but it is under consideration for the future.
+We do not coordinate these activities at this time.